pviolette3/Jacobi_Method/README.md

 Dependencies
 ============
-This project depends on numpy for heavy matrix multiplication and matplotlib for graphing.
+This project depends on numpy for heavy matrix multiplication, scipy for data analysis, and matplotlib for graphing.

 They can easily be installed in Ubuntu with the package manager:
 ```